Join our Performance MA/MFA information webinar

 Rose Bruford College’s Performance MA/MFA welcomes those interested in making, thinking, or writing about contemporary performance in diverse contexts.

-We understand postgraduate performance training as an opportunity to expand and extend your creative and critical viewpoints.
-Our flexible structure allows you to tailor your learning experience – you may choose to focus on a single pathway or explore multiple areas as your interests evolve.
+Postgraduate performance training is an opportunity to expand and extend your creative and critical viewpoints.
+Our flexible structure enables you to tailor your learning experience – choose to focus on a single Pathway or explore multiple areas as your interests evolve.

-You will study alongside students from a variety of disciplines, engaging collaboratively across shared modules while pursuing your specialist focus.
+You’ll study alongside students from a variety of disciplines, engaging collaboratively across shared modules whilst pursuing your specialist focus.
 This interdisciplinary environment encourages experimentation, dialogue, and exchange across forms and practices.

 Shape the Future of Performance

-Guided by world-leading experts and practitioners, the programme challenges you to critically engage with the cutting edge of contemporary creative industries.
-You will develop your skills across a range of settings and contexts, gaining the confidence to shape and respond to the multiple futures of performance.
+Guided by world-leading experts and practitioners, this programme will challenge you to engage critically with cutting edge contemporary creative industries.
+You’ll develop your skills across a range of settings and contexts, gaining the confidence to shape and respond to the multiple futures of performance.

-Ultimately, the Performance MA/MFA provides a pathway to further develop your creative practice, enhance your professional opportunities, or continue into advanced research and study.
+Ultimately, the Performance MA/MFA will support you to further develop your creative practice, enhance your professional opportunities, or continue into advanced research and study.

-In core modules, you will engage with key methodologies of performance-making alongside theoretical frameworks, developing your work as a critically engaged maker and practice researcher.
+Through Core Modules, you’ll engage with key methodologies of performance-making alongside theoretical frameworks, developing your work as a critically-engaged maker and practice researcher.
 We understand practice-based research as central to postgraduate study, where research may be embodied, written, or performed in multiple forms.

-Alongside the core modules, you can choose pathways that offer a deep dive into specific fields and disciplines of practice.
-Some pathways include work-based placements.
-While applications are made to the overall programme, you may indicate which pathway you are interested in when you apply, so we can ensure you have the opportunity to ask questions of relevant staff.
-Current pathways include:
+Whilst applications are made to the overall programme, you may indicate which Pathway you are particularly interested in when you apply, so that we can ensure you have the opportunity to discuss your application with relevant staff.
+Current Pathways include:

 Pathways